 The website’ loading speed affects your traffic, your conversion rate, and your customer satisfaction.
 Remember that Google is trying to behave as a human as much as possible, not just as algorithms.
 That’s why the loading speed it’s also a ranking factor.
 To find out how much time it takes your site to load just check it with PageSpeed Insights.

-Without further introductionon how to speed up a WordPress website., let’s see what they had to say.
+So without further introduction social on how to speed up a WordPress website.
+Let’s see what they have to say.

 Nothing is worse than a slow loading website.
 Not only is it an inconvenience to your audience, it’s likely also killing your revenue and site numbers in the process.
 With WordPress being one of the most used content management solutions out there, I will give three methods for how to improve your site speed using this software.

 The first is to remove any unused WordPress plugins and themes you currently have in your dashboard.
 These are just taking up space and slowing things down.

 There is also likely a massive build up of spam comments in your database as well — also clear all of these out.